 - Great sound!

 This Meinl Percussion Cajon Foot Tambourine is a fantastic kick tambourine that produces crisp and tight jingle sounds.
-I particularly like this model because the jingles are tight and consistent sounding as you tap your foot.

 The jingles deliver precise and shimmering sounds with the five pairs of jingles that are mounted facing up.
 This means they don’t make jingle noises when you don’t want them to.